oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 Service-defined bound functions that take a collection of instances of a structured type as their binding parameter and return a collection of instances of a structured type MAY be used as set transformations within `$apply`.
 Further transformations can follow the bound function.
 The parameter syntax for bound function segments is identical to the parameter syntax for bound functions in resource path segments or `$filter` expressions.
 See [section 7.7](#ModelFunctionsasSetTransformations) for an example.

+Parameter aliases [OData-URL, section 5.3](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#ParameterAliases) can be used inside the value of `$apply` wherever the ABNF rule `applyTrafo` [OData-ABNF](#ODataABNF) is reduced to a `commonExpr` [OData-URL, section 5.1.1](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#CommonExpressionSyntax) or a `collectionExpr` [#ExpressionsEvaluableonaCollection].

 If a data service that supports `$apply` does not support it on the collection identified by the request resource path, it MUST fail with `501 Not Implemented` and a meaningful human-readable error message.

 On resource paths ending in `/$count` the system query option `$apply` is evaluated on the set identified by the resource path without the `/$count` segment, the result is the plain-text number of items in the result of `$apply`.
 This is similar to the combination of `/$count` and `$filter`.